 If «Customer Name» acquires an Annexed Load, «Customer Name» may add Dedicated Resources to Exhibit A, subject to sections 3.5.7.1 and 3.5.7.2 below, to serve amounts of such Annexed Load that are Eligible Annexed Load.
 “Eligible Annexed Load” means an Annexed Load: (1) that is added after the Effective Date, and (2) for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B.

 3.5.7.1 During the Rate Period in which «Customer Name» acquires an Eligible Annexed Load, «Customer Name» may serve such load for the remainder of that Rate Period with Dedicated Resources in the shape of the load, as negotiated by the Parties, or with additional power purchased from BPA.
-If «Customer Name» elects to serve such load with Dedicated Resources, then «Customer Name» shall apply such resources for the remainder of the Rate Period and in accordance with applicable terms stated in Exhibit J. If «Customer Name» elects to purchase additional power from BPA for the Annexed Load, then during that Rate Period such power purchases shall be subject to the applicable rates or charges as established in the Wholesale Power Rate Schedules and GRSPs and as applicable to the shape of the Eligible Annexed Load.
+If «Customer Name» elects to serve such load with Dedicated Resources, then «Customer Name» shall apply such resources for the remainder of the Rate Period and in accordance with applicable terms stated in Exhibit J. If «Customer Name» elects to purchase additional power from BPA for the Annexed Load, then during that Rate Period such power purchases shall be subject to the applicable rates or charges as established in the Power Rate Schedules and GRSPs and as applicable to the shape of the Eligible Annexed Load.

-3.5.7.2 For all Rate Periods after the Rate Period when «Customer Name» acquires an Eligible Annexed Load, «Customer Name» shall serve such load pursuant to «Customer Name»’s elections and either (1) apply Dedicated Resources or (2) purchase Firm Requirements Power at the applicable rates or charges as established in the Wholesale Power Rate Schedules and GRSPs.
+3.5.7.2 For all Rate Periods after the Rate Period when «Customer Name» acquires an Eligible Annexed Load, «Customer Name» shall serve such load pursuant to «Customer Name»’s elections and either (1) apply Dedicated Resources or (2) purchase Firm Requirements Power at the applicable rates or charges as established in the Power Rate Schedules and GRSPs.

 END LOAD FOLLOWING template.